-When I was in college and needed to stay up all night to finish an assignment, I would head over to Newcomb Hall and fill a bag with Sour Patch Kids™.
+When I was in college and needed to stay up all night to finish an assignment, I would head over to the student café and fill a bag with Sour Patch Kids™.

 Those tart, chewy candies provided a shot of energy and comfort during my worst hours in libraries and computer labs.
 They were like a drug and I binged hard.

 It isn’t sugary, but sorrel has an amazing, lemony tang when you bite into a fresh leaf.
-It only starts tasting ‘vegetable’ to me when I cook it.
+It only starts tasting like a vegetable to me after it is cooked.

 Our sorrel came from seeds provided by Alaska gardener Saskia Esslinger at least a decade ago.
 The seeds were labeled French sorrel (Rumex scutatus) but I believe they are garden sorrel (Rumex acetosa) based on the more elongated shape of the leaf and the high acidity.

 I’ve been growing the same patch of sorrel in my perennial garden bed ever since.
 In fact, now I have two patches.
-Ever few years, I divide the patches and give the divisions to anyone who will take them.
+Every few years, I divide the patches and give away clumps to anyone who will take them.

 Why grow sorrel?